Adam Lindsay Gordon: Death

-He had for some time been endeavouring to show that he was heir to the estate of Esslemont in Scotland, but there was a flaw in the entail, and in June, he learnt that his claim must be abandoned.
-He had seen his last book, Bush Ballads and Galloping Rhymes, through the press, and it was published on 23 June 1870; it was not successful at the time, but is now regarded as one of the most important pieces of Australian literature.
-Gordon on that day met Kendall, who showed him the proof of the favourable review he had written for the Australasian but Gordon had just asked his publishers what he owed them for printing the book, and realised that he had no money to pay them and no prospects.
-He went home to his cottage at 10 Lewis Street Brighton carrying a package of cartridges for his rifle.
-Next morning, he rose early, walked into the tea-tree scrub by the beach, and shot himself.
+Bush Ballads and Galloping Rhymes was not successful at the time, but is now regarded as one of the most important pieces of Australian literature.

+Gordon committed suicide early on the morning of June 24, 1870.
+He shot himself in the head with a rifle among the scrub behind the sandhills of Brighton Beach in Melbourne.

 In October 1870, a monument was erected over his grave at the Brighton General Cemetery by his close friends.
-His wife went back to South Australia, married Peter Low, and lived until November 1919.

 Legacy

 Statue of Gordon in Melbourne.
 Carved beneath are the following lines from "Ye Wearie Wayfarer": "Life is mostly froth and bubble / Two things stand like stone / Kindness in another's trouble / Courage in your own".

 In the decades following Gordon's death, his work continued to draw increasing praise from literary figures and the public at large, and especially in Melbourne, he was exalted as a genius and a national poet.
 Arthur Conan Doyle and Oscar Wilde counted among his admirers, the latter hailing him as "one of the finest poetic singers the English race has ever known".
 Gordon's reputation peaked in the 1930s, during which time statues and monuments to his memory were erected throughout Australia and Britain.
 On 30 October 1932, a statue of Gordon by Paul Montford was unveiled near Parliament House, Melbourne, in a garden now known as Gordon Reserve; and in May 1934, his bust was placed in Poets' Corner, Westminster Abbey, and he remains the only Australian poet commemorated there.

 Over time, the praise he received resulted in a backlash.
 George Bernard Shaw jokes about Gordon's verse in his 1949 play Shakes versus Shav, a dialogue between Shakespeare and himself during which Shakespeare laughs at a line attributed to Gordon.
-Critics dismissed some of Gordon's poetry as careless and banal, but conceded that, at his best, he is a poet of importance, who on occasions wrote some magnificent lines.
-Douglas Sladen, a lifelong admirer, in his Adam Lindsay Gordon, The Westminster Abbey Memorial Volume, made a selection of 27 poems that occupy about 90 pages.
+Critics dismissed some of Gordon's poetry as careless and banal.

 His life was dramatised in the 1947 radio drama A Horseman in Arcadia and 1948 radio drama Adam Lindsay Gordon in which Peter Finch played the title role.